erroronline1/caro/readme.md

     * also see [Vendor and product management](#vendor-and-product-management), [Order](#order)
 * ISO 13485 7.4.3 Verification of procured products
     * MDR §14 sample check will ask for a check for every vendors [product that qualifies as trading good](#importing-vendor-pricelists) if the last check for any product of this vendor exceeds the mdr14_sample_interval timespan set in setup.ini, so e.g. once a year per vendor by default.
 This applies for all products that have not been checked within mdr14_sample_reusable timespan.
     * Sample check information is to be enriched through a dedicated form with the respective context.
+All users can gather the required information and commit the check.
+    * Sample checks can be revoked by authorized users.
     * also see [Vendor and product management](#vendor-and-product-management), [Order](#order)
 * ISO 13485 7.5.1 Control of production and service
     * Dedicated forms are supposed to record any step within production.
 By accessing the most recent record the current state is visible.
 If e.g. you have a record for a given fabrication process where you define steps, you can add a checkbox for fulfillment.
 One step is defining the steps, storing these to the record and signalize the actual fabrication is required.
 The next step could be to reuse the form, ticking the checkbox, adding this content with username and date to the record.